 Many of these disease-specific hESC lines are unique worldwide and hold great promise as human cell models for understanding developmental mechanisms of disease establishment and progression.
 These disease specific-hESC lines also allow novel means of screening new therapeutics and repurposed drugs for disease treatment.

 Being on the NIH Stem Cell registry is critical.
 While Dr. Smith’s derivation research cannot be federally funded (instead requiring University, private foundation, and philanthropist funding), the resulting hESC lines produced and accepted on the NIH registry can be used as research models by investigators across the U.S., and can be studied using federal funds.
 For this reason, MStem Cell hESC lines are in high demand.

-Dr. Smith has established strategic University of Michigan cross-discipline collaborations have been established to study neurodegenerative diseases, muscular dystrophies and cardiomyopathies.
+Dr. Smith has established strategic University of Michigan cross-discipline collaborations to study neurodegenerative diseases, muscular dystrophies and cardiomyopathies.
 Such collaborations will facilitate and hasten discoveries and lead to treatments and cures in the near future.

 In collaboration with laboratories in Biomedical Engineering and Chemical Engineering, Dr. Smith’s laboratory investigates the importance of hESC derivation and growth environment on subsequent cell function and clinical utility.

-Dr. Smith earned his master’s of science degree at Oregon State University, and received his doctoral degree at Washington State University.
+Dr. Smith earned his Master of Science degree from Oregon State University, and received his doctoral degree from Washington State University.
 He served a post-doctoral fellowship at Oregon Regional Primate Research Center.